 Here are just a few examples of meals I have thrown together over the years of travelling on a limited budget.
-And if you have an apartment with a kitchen even better.
+And if you have an apartment with a kitchen, even better.

 Antipasto Platter – laden with dips, olives, local cold meats, fresh, crusty bread and local condiments.
-Sometimes an antipasto platter doesn’t sound like much of a meal, but it fills you up quicker than you think and accompanied by some delicious wine it is the perfect meal to throw together after an extended, tiring day sightseeing.
+Sometimes an antipasto platter doesn’t sound like much of a meal, but it fills you up quicker than you think and accompanied by some delicious wine; it is the perfect meal to throw together after an extended, tiring day sightseeing.

 Salad.
-I know, sounds a bit boring.
+I know, it sounds a bit boring.
 But if you start with lettuce, throw in chunks of crusty bread, some nice cheese and crispy pancetta or prosciutto (or similar) mixed with a tasty dressing from the supermarket and anything else that takes your fancy – pine nuts, anchovies, avocado, tomato or boiled eggs – you have your version of a Caesar Salad.
 Yum!

 Seafood.
 Prawns, oysters, lobster – ready to go.
 Add them to toasted bread with a delicious mayo, some lettuce and avocado.
 Or cook some pasta, add some herbs, garlic and onion, a healthy dollop of cream and then the seafood to warm through.
 Or throw it in the salad you created before instead of the pancetta.

 Bruschetta.
 No, you don’t have to be in Italy to enjoy a tasty bruschetta.
 Just chop some tomatoes, add some chopped onion, torn basil leaves (or any other herb that takes your fancy) and a good slug of olive oil and let it sit for the flavours to infuse.
-Spread some sliced bread (doesn’t matter if it’s not fresh) with butter, pan fry till golden and add your tomato topping.
+Spread some sliced bread (it doesn’t matter if it’s not fresh) with butter, pan fry till golden and add your tomato topping.
 Delicious!
 You can add some tapenade if you like, or see what other delights the supermarket has, maybe pan-fried eggplant, zucchini or topped with mozzarella.
 Get creative!

-Fried Sandwiches – one of my favourites (not healthy, but you’re on holidays!).
+Fried Sandwiches – one of my favourites (not healthy, but you’re on holiday!).
 Bread smeared with mayonnaise topped with shredded chicken (or ham/prosciutto) and layered with a generous serving of cheese – any cheese will do – and then pan fry it until that cheese is oozing and delicious.

 I have found cutting down on eating out to be one of the most significant ways to save money when I travel.
 Don’t get me wrong; I love to dine at a lovely restaurant, and I do, just not for every meal.

-And did I mention that in Europe, you can buy inexpensive, but good wine at the supermarket?
+And did I mention that in Europe, you can buy inexpensive but good wine at the supermarket?

-Markets have great food stalls which are an excellent way to sample the local cuisine for a fraction of the cost of sitting down for a restaurant meal.
+Markets have great food stalls, which are an excellent way to sample the local cuisine for a fraction of the cost of sitting down for a restaurant meal.

 If you want a local experience, find out where the locals go shopping.
 A lot of the time you can find hot food as well as fresh food stalls.

-I ate twice at Mercato di Mezzo in Bologna, Italy sitting shoulder to shoulder with local workers at lunchtime.
+I ate twice at Mercato di Mezzo in Bologna, Italy, sitting shoulder to shoulder with local workers at lunchtime.
 The pasta and wine were excellent.